nolanlawson/dotjs-2016/readme.md

 ???

-Soet's flash back to 2004, which is around the time HTML5 got started, in one of the earliest efforts to really "push the web forward."
+So let's flash back to 2004, which is around the time HTML5 got started, in one of the earliest efforts to really "push the web forward."
 What was motivating it?

 Well, let's remember the context of the time.
 IE's market share, including IE4, IE5, and IE6, had peaked at 95%.
 Firefox and Opera were struggling to get a foothold.
 The W3C was focused on semantic web and XHTML 2, but not so much on web apps, on so called "rich" web experiences.